Range Rover Sport PHEV (2018-2022) reliability & safety rating

-While the Range Rover Sport hasn’t been crash-tested by Euro NCAP, safety should be no worry.
-Every Land Rover and Range Rover tested since 2011 has managed a five-star result, so there’s little reason to think the Sport would do anything different, especially as it shares most of its safety kit with the Velar and Range Rover.
+While the Range Rover Sport hasn’t been crash-tested independently by Euro NCAP, safety should be no worry.
+Every Land Rover and Range Rover tested since 2011 has managed a five-star result, so there’s little reason to think the Sport would do anything different, especially as it shares safety kit with the Velar.

 Range Rover Sport PHEV reliability & problems

-It’s fair to say that Land Rover has had a pretty dismal record for reliability in recent years; it finished bottom of a table of 30 manufacturers for reliability in the 2020 Driver Power survey mentioned above.
-The Range Rover and Range Rover Sport models weren't rated individually however, as not enough owners replied for there to be a sufficient sample.
+It’s fair to say that Land Rover has had a pretty dismal record for reliability in recent years; it finished low down a table of 29 manufacturers for reliability in the 2021 Driver Power survey with 30.3% of respondents reporting problems.
+The Range Rover and Range Rover Sport models weren't rated individually however.

 The Range Rover Sport hasn't been crash-tested by the experts at Euro NCAP, but other Range Rovers have performed well recently.
 Back in 2012, the Range Rover itself scored a full five-star rating, and that performance was equalled by the Velar in 2017.
 There’s nothing to suggest that this model will be anything other than at least as good – and probably better.